dirtyblankets/allaccessrms/readme.md

-All Access RMS is an event registration management system project started to familiarize myself with Laravel.
+All Access RMS is an event registration management system project started to get familiarity with Laravel.

 ## Screen Shots
 Login